jordanbudi/kwk-pattern-lab/README.md

 ![patterns](https://s3.amazonaws.com/upperline/curriculum-assets/patterns-everywhere.png)

-Your mission is to create a series of patterns using Ruby.
+Your mission is to create a series of diamond patterns using Ruby.

 ### Part I: The Diamond
 Create a program that will print the following diamond: